bakkenbaeck/iOS-handbook/SWIFT_STYLE_GUIDE.md

 Use a `Theme.swift` that contains extensions for theming your app.
 When adding color extensions avoid adding the `Color` postfix to your color methods, also add some context of how this color is used, just be careful not to have one method per UI element.

+Colors should be semantic and context aware, adding the controller or the flow here this color is being used helps a lot.

 For example:

 ```swift